 Great for: Classic work staples

-One of my personal favourite brands for all occasions, including the corporate office, is Obus Clothing.
+One of my personal favourite brands for work is Obus Clothing.
 The Melbourne label makes all of its clothing here in Australia, within 15km of its Brunswick store.
 I love this label’s commitment to quirky prints and oversized fit, and of course to sustainability.
 Pair an Obus print with a staple item from one of the brands below.

 Great for: Adding colour to your work wardrobe

-A sister-brand of the classic Cue Clothing, and also accredited by Ethical Clothing Australia, is the corporate womenswear label Veronica Maine.
-It has a similar feel to Cue, using quality fabrics and minimalist design.
+A sub-brand of Cue, and also accredited by Ethical Clothing Australia, is the up-market corporate label Veronica Maine.
+It has a similar feel to Cue, using quality fabrics and minimalist design, but I’m more a fan of its floral patterns.

 Melbourne-based brand SUK makes hard wearing workwear that celebrates the female form.
 The designer and Creative Director Mimosa Schmidt was influenced by her own experience working in labour roles, and was inspired to address the lack of flattering workwear options for women in the industry.
 The garments are ethically made in Pakistan from 100% Fairtrade cotton.

 Kowtow was born in 2007 with the desire to create an ethical label that would be the example for a fashion forward, global thinking business.
-Fast forward to 2024 and the brand is now completely plastic free (one of the first in the world).
+And that it is.
 The New Zealand label is leading the way for sustainable fashion, with a now internationally recognised label producing beautiful staple items that are 100% suitable for the office.
 Good on You app rates Kowtow five stars stating that its environmental, labour and animal rating are all ‘great’.

 7. Viktoria and Woods